 In Sudoku, the placements you start with, the givens, constrain the possible placements in the other cells in obvious, but also unfathomable, ways.
 The constraints are eventually expressed as the possible placements in each unfilled cell, the candidates.

-Sudoku puzzles are solved in a step by step process.
-In Sysudoku this process is divided into three successive stages: Basic, Advanced and if necessary, trials.
-Techniques given names, like X-wing, Sue de Coq, or Unique Rectangle are applied in the Advanced stage.
-They are defined by relationships among candidates, the known possible placements of numbers in cells.
-They depend on knowing all the possible candidates of the cells involved.
+Solving techniques with names, like X-wing, Sue de Coq and Unique Rectangle, are applied in the Advanced stage following Basic.
+They are defined by relationships among clues, the current placements, and the candidates.
 Basic is the stage in which the candidates for each unsolved cell are identified and posted on the grid.
-Advanced techniques are then applied to remove candidates and make placements, until all cells are filled.
-If no way to do this by logic is found, a logic-based trial is a last resort.
+Advanced techniques are then applied to remove candidates and make more placements, until all cells are filled.

 The Number Scan

 Sysudoku approaches the basic stage differently.
 Most Sudoku writers ignore it, assuming you already have the candidates allowed by the given clues.
 The method they assume you use, either by computer or by hand, is to eliminate every given value in a cell’s box, row or column, taking all remaining values as candidates.
 Here we call that the number scan.

 The number scan is the simplest logic possible, and many beginners invent it for themselves.
 But there are problems with generating all allowed candidates before removals begin.
 That is inefficient, because it requires removal of many candidates that we can more easily avoid generating.
 The number scan is also poor human engineering.
 It is boring, and its unnecessary candidates hinder human solving, by obscuring the relationships that basic and advanced techniques rely on.